-Jumpers are for life, not just for Christmas, but most of us only wear our most garish festive get-up for one or two days a year, and then feel pressure to buy a new one the following year.
-That's neither sustainable nor MoneySaving, so what can we do about it?
+Jumpers are for life, not just for Christmas, but most of us only wear our most garish festive get-up for one or two days a year, then feel pressure to buy a new one the following year.
+That's neither MoneySaving nor good for the planet, so what can we do about it?
 I have a few ideas...

-For starters, did you know this is the time of year when charity shops bring out all the Christmas stock that’s been donated throughout the year?
-Take a stroll down your local high street and you may stumble on second-hand Christmas decorations, trees and (you guessed it) cheap Christmas jumpers!
+It's this time of year that charity shops bring out the Christmas stock that’s been donated throughout the year.
+So have a browse and you may stumble on second-hand Christmas decorations, trees and (you guessed it) cheap Christmas jumpers!
 They’ll likely have only been worn a few times.
-It’s well worth a look at your local charity shop before picking one up new, especially if it’s solely for Christmas Jumper Day (Fri 13 Dec).
+I managed to snag a sequin Christmas tree jumper (originally costing £15 from H&M)... that turns into a pizza!
+Festive, functional, and only £3.

 Do you have a Christmas jumper in your wardrobe already?
 Or even an old jumper that has nothing to do with Christmas, which you could make look a bit festive by getting creative?
 Well, even if you can’t sew, I’ve some crafty ideas that may help:

-- Use fabric paints to write a festive message, such as “Lethal Weapon is a Christmas film” (if it's set at Christmas, it's a Christmas film!)
+- 🖌️ Use fabric paints to write a festive message, such as “Lethal Weapon is a Christmas film” (if it's set at Christmas, it's a Christmas film!)

 - ❄️ Embroider or crochet small snowflakes on a jumper or top (see my attempt below)

 - 🧵 Sew (or glue) on small beads or sequins (these last two may require a bit of needle-and-thread know-how)

 Even the smallest handmade accent can make a statement, and the best part is nobody else will have the same jumper as you!
 Although if you make the Lethal Weapon jumper, please do send a photo.
 Bonus points if it’s a family-themed set of matching jumpers, with extra credit if there’s one for the dog.

-If you really must buy new, here are some cheap places to look…
+If it's new or nothing for you, here are some cheap places to look…

 Finally, if you’ve had no luck in the charity shops, don't want to rent, and there’s no Christmas miracle in the shape of an old jumper just sat waiting in your wardrobe – I’ve still got you covered.
 Here are the cheapest Christmas jumpers I could find new, but do remember to help keep things sustainable by donating them to charity if you’re not going to wear them again – or hang onto ‘em and remember my revamping tips above for next year!

-- B&M Bargains also sells dog jumpers from £3.
-They also fit some soft toys, eg, manatees if your kids want to dress ‘em up.
+- B&M Bargains also sells dog jumpers from £4.
+They also fit some soft toys, for example, manatees if your kids want to dress ‘em up.
 If you've smaller toys, it also sells jumpers for bottles for £2.
 Seems a bit far to go for the family photo but who am I to judge?